sreeram-venkitesh/sreeram-venkitesh.github.io/data/blog/devise.md

 First let us look at the two files that were generated

 The `config/initializers/devise.rb` file is the initializer for devise in your project.
-It is the place where we can define all the ocnfigurations for devise in our application.
-For example, if you wanted to add omniauth to add OAuth and things like that on top of devise, you can configure those in here.
+It is the place where we can define all the configurations for devise in our application.
+For example, if you wanted to add `omniauth` to add OAuth and things like that on top of devise, you can configure those in here.

 The `devise:install` command also generates a locales file, `devise.en.yml` which contains a whole bunch of strings that are generally used with user authentication operations.
 You can take a look at the file and marvel at what all devise generates to make development easier for us.
+Seeing this file generated the first time I was playing around with devise was the moment I realised how powerful this gem is.

-Now coming over to the instructions mentioned in the rest of the message, in our case we only need to do points 1 and 3
+Now coming over to the instructions mentioned in the rest of the message, in our case we only need to do steps 1 and 3

 For step 1, add the following line in your `config/environments/development.rb`